codecop/LCD-Numbers-Mocking-Kata/Java/README.md

 ## Description of Requirements ##

-The `LcdDisplay` createy an LCD string representation of an integer value using a 4x7 grid of space, using minus and pipe characters for each digit.
+The `LcdDisplay` creates an LCD string representation of an integer value using a 4x7 grid of space, using minus and pipe characters for each digit.

 ● Each digit is shown below: